manuel-alvarez-chaves/project-hybrid-models/README.md

 ### Package Manager

 For our Python package manager we'll be using `uv`.
-Please follow the installation instructions for you specific platform and verify that it has been installed correctly by writting the followin in your terminal:
+Please follow the installation instructions for you specific platform in this [website](https://docs.astral.sh/uv/getting-started/installation/) and verify that it has been installed correctly by writting the followin in your terminal:

 ```console
 uv --version